Recognizing and Preventing Heat-Related Illnesses

-With the fall high school sports season quickly approaching, many athletes are getting back on the practice field.
-The challenge is that we’re also reaching the time of year where heat and humidity tend to be at their highest.
-In order to stay safe, athletes – whether they are high school or recreational – need to be aware of how environmental factors can affect their health and athletic performance and develop a plan for playing in the heat.
+In mid- to late-summer heat and humidity tend to be at their highest.
+In order to stay safe, athletes – whether they are competitive or recreational – need to be aware of how environmental factors can affect their health and athletic performance and develop a plan for playing in the heat.

 The Heat and Our Bodies

 Our bodies cool off through the evaporation of sweat.
 As the heat rises, we produce more sweat to keep cool.
 But, as humidity rises, it becomes more difficult for the sweat to evaporate, hampering the body’s ability to keep cool.
 There are two main concerns for exercising in the heat – dehydration and heat-related illnesses such as heat exhaustion or heat stroke.

 Because our bodies are working harder and producing more sweat, we lose fluids rapidly, which is why it is important for athletes to stay hydrated.
 When we don’t, we can become dehydrated, a condition that can be potentially life threatening.
 Early symptoms of dehydration include:

 Drinking water while out on the practice field or during a run isn't enough to keep the body hydrated.
 The American Council on Exercise recommends the following guidelines to help:

 - Before activity drink 17-20 oz of fluid within the 2 hours before exercise

 - During activity drink 7-10 oz every 10-20 minutes during your workout

 - After activity drink 16-24 oz per pound of body weight lost during exercise